When you type ‘work’ in Google Images or any large image bank, you’ll see thousands of photos showing offices.

 Working on different devices is useful, but coworkers need to work together to call themselves a team.
 It’s something that managers can make possible thanks to the right tools, like virtual desktops, which allow employees to work together on a project while using the same operating system from any device.

 Not only because checking a company mailbox every five minutes doesn’t make a person a productive employer, but also because email isn’t the most efficient collaboration tool.
 Endless threads are frustrating and hard to search, and attachments are hard to find, edit, and manage.
 Picture a situation when you receive a document from a client, but want to work on it with another team member.
 Would you rather get a traditional Word document to download from the email, or have a link to the same Word document in the Cloud ready to be shared, edited, tagged, and commented on by others?
+The latter is possible if you make a virtual desktop integration use case at your business.

 Check out G2 Track to help you manage your company’s software usage while optimizing your tech stack!